ronnielutaro/ronnielutaro/README.md

 Previously: designed and delivered STEM programs with UN Women’s African Girls Can Code Initiative (200+ participants), plus hands-on software development in logistics & infrastructure.

-During my spare time, I work on Rocketize, a side-project aimed at building solutions that help African Small & Medium Businesses (SMBs) cut Ad waste and maximize ROI.
+During my spare time, I work on Rocketize, a side-project aimed at building solutions that help African Businesses cut Ad waste and maximize ROI.

 I blend product strategy, experiment-driven growth, and a hands-on software engineering background to ship contextual, scalable products, backed by clean KPIs and fast feedback loops.
 If you’re building a cool Product or working on something in MarTech or AdTech in Africa, let’s connect.